opencost/opencost-website/blog/2025-12-09-introducing-kubemodel/index.md

 This creates a unified view of resource metrics that can be serialized, stored, and analyzed efficiently.

-## The Road Ahead
+## Implemented So Far

 KubeModel represents a significant step forward for OpenCost.
-The foundation is being laid through several contributions:
+The foundation has been laid through several contributions:

 1. **Core resource types and KubeModelSet** - The fundamental data structures
 2. **UID support across all metrics** - Stable resource identification
 3. **Binary serialization pipeline** - Efficient storage and transmission

-4. **ResourceQuota integration** - Tracking namespace-level resource constraints
-5. **Comprehensive integration tests** - Ensuring reliability at scale
-6. **S3 storage support** - Storing compressed KubeModel entries in S3 for scalable, durable, and cost-effective long-term data retention
+## The Road Ahead

 This work is part of a broader effort to modernize OpenCost's architecture, making it more capable of handling the demands of enterprise Kubernetes environments.
+Upcoming features include:

+1. **ResourceQuota integration** - Tracking namespace-level resource constraints
+2. **Comprehensive integration tests** - Ensuring reliability at scale
+3. **S3 storage support** - Storing compressed KubeModel entries in S3 for scalable, durable, and cost-effective long-term data retention

 ## Get Involved